 Applying for a mortgage, especially for first-time buyers, can seem more than a little daunting.
 The whole process is littered with confusing, jargon-filled documents and legal and financial technicalities, not to mention the fact that it can sometimes be quite lengthy.
 But your anxiety and buyer headaches can be managed if you know what to expect and how the process works.
-To that end, here’s an overview of the process of applying for a mortgage in Los Angeles.
+To that end, here’s an overview of the process of applying for a mortgage in Riverside.

 Any overwhelming and confusing process becomes more understandable and more manageable when you break it down into steps.
-Though the minutiae of the steps can vary as conditions vary, here are the typical major steps in applying for a mortgage in Los Angeles (as well as what comes after because that’s the completion of the process):
+Though the minutiae of the steps can vary as conditions vary, here are the typical major steps in applying for a mortgage in Riverside (as well as what comes after because that’s the completion of the process):

-Your first step in applying for a mortgage in Los Angeles will be to get pre-approved.
+Your first step in applying for a mortgage in Riverside will be to get pre-approved.
 “Pre-approval is when a lender reviews your financial situation (particularly your income, assets, and debts) to determine if you’re a good candidate fora loan.
 They’ll also tell you how much they are willing to lend to you and provide you with a pre-approval letter to that effect.”

 And getting that pre-approval letter is a critical first step.
 First of all, it will save you time and effort because you can narrow your search to houses within your already determined price range.
 In addition, sellers will see you as a serious buyer, and the pre-approval letter will give you more negotiating leverage.